mapa17/manuelpasieka.com/content/en/about-me.md

 My full resume you can find on my [linkedin profile](https://linkedin.com/in/manuelpasieka).

 \
-Did I spawn your interest, or do you have any questions or want to know more?\
+Did I spawn your interest, do you have any questions or want to know more?
+\
 Drop me an email at hello@manuelpasieka.com

 \